xunhongt/open-projects/Innohack 2022/README.md

       4. FW - Create
         - To allow incoming connectivity between external VMs to my SG

     This creates a total of 4 deployments within their VRA Project in Cloud B only.
     They will have to replicate this process in Cloud A as well.

 Some of these catalog items are also on a fire-and-forget basis (e.g. Firewall-as-a-Service).
 This means even if the VRA deployment is deleted, the Firewall Rule will still persist in NSX-T. This also implies that 2 separate deployments have to be created just to create and delete a firewall rule.

-[To be confirmed] ~~Moreover, there is currently no known method to perform source control of resources in SDC.
-This implies that infrastructure in Cloud B could potentially be inconsistent with Cloud B.~~
+[To be confirmed] ~~Moreover, there is currently no known method to perform source control of resources in Cloud A/B. This implies that infrastructure in Cloud B could potentially be inconsistent with Cloud B.~~

-> **Ultimately, there is a need to reduce that resource management overhead for developers, providing them with a more streamlined developer experience in SDC.**
+> **Ultimately, there is a need to reduce that resource management overhead for developers, providing them with a more streamlined developer experience in Cloud A/B.**

 ### **1.2.
 Objectives**

-We aim to enable developers with a platform to utilize Infrastructure-as-Code (IaC) to provision our SDC Resources.
+We aim to enable developers with a platform to utilize Infrastructure-as-Code (IaC) to provision our Cloud A/B Resources.

 ### **1.3.
 Design Considerations**
 1. Developers will still follow the VRA Project Construct
      - Can only request for resources within their project resource limits
      - Follows the RBAC in VRA --> unable to bypass any approval policies
-2. Resources provisioned through Terraform will still be integrated with our existing services in SDC
+2. Resources provisioned through Terraform will still be integrated with our existing services in Cloud A/B
 3. Developers should be able to manage their IaC using source control tools e.g. Gitlab

 ### **1.4.
 Project Scope**
-1. To propose an operational design to enable IaC for SDC Resources
+1. To propose an operational design to enable IaC for Cloud A/B Resources
 2. To refactor our VRA Resources to be idempotent and immutable --> allowing these services to be IaC-Compatible
 3. To enable CI/CD of IaC templates
-4. To perform a walkthrough of declaring SDC resources from a developers' perspective
+4. To perform a walkthrough of declaring Cloud A/B resources from a developers' perspective

 Our scope of work will be done in Cloud B first.

 ## **2. Terraform Design**
 ---
 ### **2.1.
 Option 1: Configuring Terraform Integration in VRA**
-    VRA + Terraform --> SDC Resources
+    VRA + Terraform --> Cloud A/B Resources

 Option #1 involves configuring Terraform Integration with VRA, allowing Cloud Admins and developers to declare custom Terraform configurations in Cloud Templates.
-Since Cloud Templates are declarative by default (e.g. Resources will be deleted when the deployment is deleted), we can leverage option #1 to declare resources that are not idempotent in SDC (e.g. Firewall Rules)
+Since Cloud Templates are declarative by default (e.g. Resources will be deleted when the deployment is deleted), we can leverage option #1 to declare resources that are not idempotent in Cloud A/B (e.g. Firewall Rules)

-The general developer process flow will be very similar to what is present in SDC.
-The Terraform configurations are abstracted from the developers (only declared in Cloud Templates).
+The general developer process flow will be very similar to what is present in Cloud A/B. The Terraform configurations are abstracted from the developers (only declared in Cloud Templates).

 #### **Pros**
 - Using NSX-T Terraform Provider, we can declare the following in our Cloud Templates (Hybrid TF-VRA Blueprints):